potassco/clorm/docs/clorm/experimental.rst

 .. warning::

-   The following are experimental features that may change between minor library version increments.
-They shouldn't be considered part of the official Clorm API.
+   The following are experimental features that shouldn't be considered part of the official Clorm API.
+It is not meant to be used and mostly for exploring and developing ideas.

 Reusable Components
 -------------------